gmontamat/arch-nvidia-drivers-installation-guide/README.md

 3. Install the correct Base driver, OpenGL, and OpenGL (multilib) packages
    - Example: `yay -S nvidia-470xx-dkms nvidia-470xx-utils lib32-nvidia-470xx-utils`
 4. Install the corresponding nvidia-settings, for example with `yay -S nvidia-470xx-settings`
-5. If you install CUDA in your system, use the corresponding opencl: `yay -S opencl-nvidia-470xx`
+5. If you use CUDA in your system, install the corresponding opencl-nvidia package: `yay -S opencl-nvidia-470xx`
+   - Remember to use a CUDA version compatible with your GPU, for example Maxwell supports up to CUDA 12.9, use `yay -S cuda-12.9`
-   - Note that lib32-opencl-nvidia packages are available but it should not be required
+   - Note that lib32-opencl-nvidia packages are available but they should not be required

 ## Step 3: Enabling DRM kernel mode setting